EricPryzant/ericpryzant.github.io/_posts/2021-02-19-Riddler-Jenga.md

     return combinations
 ```

+The check_columns function then goes through every single combination, calculates the product of each column, and then compares it against the contraints in the last row.
 ```
 ## Check each combination to solve the problem
 ## Don't judge, this is quick and dirty